Great Compliance Safety Accountability (CSA) scores are a must for any successful commercial vehicle fleet.

 - Operation Out of Service Order (OOSO) – This is the most serious intervention.
 You must stop all motor vehicle operations if you receive an OOSO.

-With the passage of the FAST Act (Fixing America’s Surface Transportation) in December 2015, the CSA percentiles were removed from public view as potential changes are evaluated.
-The change wasn’t received well by insurers and customers who used those percentiles as a quick way to determine a carrier’s safety performance.
-Some are now turning to consultants who offer programs similar to CSA scoring.
+With the passage of the FAST Act (Fixing America's Surface Transportation) in December 2015, the CSA score percentiles were removed from public view as potential changes are evaluated.